Friday, 21 August 2020

-A driving Licence is a legal essential document in India for vehicle drivers.
+A driving License is a legal essential document in India for vehicle drivers.
 Without this document, nobody can drive car/bike on road that may be liable to fines and other compensate.

-You may be a master the skill of driving any kind of vehicle but legally you cannot use it on the road unless you own a Licence.
-There are various types Licence in India use by the RTO office.
+You may be a master the skill of driving any kind of vehicle but legally you cannot use it on the road unless you own a License.
+There are various types License in India use by the RTO office.

 A Learner's License is a document issued by the respective state Regional Transport Office (RTO) and Regional Transport Authority (RTO) and acts as a provisional & restricted License.
-Before you get your permanent Licence, the Road Transport Authority issues you a learner’s Licence.
-The validity of this Licence is only for up to 6-months; that means you must apply your driving skills within this time frame.
+Before you get your permanent License, the Road Transport Authority issues you a learner’s License.
+The validity of this License is only for up to 6-months; that means you must apply your driving skills within this time frame.
 In this time period you can’t drive vehicle with any other person.

 .

-This type of Licence authorizes the driver to drive heavy vehicles.
+This type of License authorizes the driver to drive heavy vehicles.
 Such kind of vehicle is used to transport passengers or goods.
-The minimum eligibility criteria to apply for a commercial Licence are a bit different.
+The minimum eligibility criteria to apply for a commercial License are a bit different.
 Here, the candidate should have necessarily cleared the examination of 8th standard.

 4. International Driving Permit

-When an applicant looks for an international driving Licence it implies that the person is eligible to rent and drive any vehicle in a foreign land.
+When an applicant looks for an international driving License it implies that the person is eligible to rent and drive any vehicle in a foreign land.

 Types of Learner’s and Permanent License in India